vari-bbc/Biscuit_Snakemake_Workflow/README.md

 	7. [default off] fastq_screen (using Bismark - https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/
 	8. [default off] QC methylated and unmethylated controls

 Many options can be easily specified in the config.yaml!
+Otherwise, the commands in the Snakefile can also be modified to meet different needs.

+# Dependencies

+BISCUIT
+R with packages tidyverse, patchwork, and viridis.
+SAMTools
+Snakemake 1.6.0
+samblaster
+htslib
+bedtools
+pigz
+parallel
+bismark (only required if running fastq_screen) fastq_screen (only required if running fastq_screen) multiQC parallel

 # Running the workflow